NAPO's Diversity, Equity, And Inclusion

 Development of Spanish Going Pro Bundle in NAPO University

-Our most popular education bundle, which includes 3 Professional Practice courses, will be released in late Spring 2021.
+Our most popular education bundle, which includes 3 Professional Practice courses, is now offered in Spanish!
 This allows our Spanish-speaking members to purchase and complete OD1-101, OD1-102, and OD1-103 and upgrade to become NAPO Professional members.

 Addition of Closed Captioning in all NAPO University courses

 Any courses developed after March 2021 will include closed captioning on all On-Demand courses.

 Continue the conversation of diversity in the organizing industry by tuning into Episode 63: of NAPO's Stand Out Podcast: Highlighting Diversity in Small Business with Tanisha Porter, Cindy Levitt, and Mackenzie Scott, CPO®.